The chillest exploration game gets even chiller in Astroneer automation update

-Extremely relaxed space survival and exploring game Astroneer is getting somewhat more relaxing, which is significant because this game is very relaxed already, through the addition of brand new base automation features and some sweet new cosmetic upgrades.
+Extremely relaxed space survival and exploring game Astroneer is getting somewhat more relaxing, which is significant because it is very relaxed already, through the addition of brand new base automation features and some sweet new cosmetic upgrades.

 Astroneer is a brilliant little space survival game that lets you move at your own pace.
 It's more about exploring, finding new things, than it is about hardcore survival or crafting optimization.
 It made one of our writers contemplate utopian futures.
 Pip called it "pleasantly compelling" in that piece, and I concur.
 It's a superb game to relax to, and I'm happy to have a reason to go back to it.